Lisp-Stat/documentation/content/en/docs/Contributing/_index.md

 ## Contributor License Agreement

-Contributor License Agreements (CLAs) are generally common and accepted in open source projects.
+Contributor License Agreements (CLAs) are common and accepted in open source projects.
 We all wish for Lisp-Stat to be used and distributed as widely as possible, and for its users to be confident about the origins and continuing existence of the code.
 The CLA help us achieve that goal.

 The Lisp-Stat project uses CLAs to accept regular contributions from individuals and corporations, and to accept larger grants of existing